C4RC0/the-vase-and-the-finial/README.md

 independent of the other items, and its creation is the task of the artist.

-This is not to say only descriptive languages usable for it, scripting languages usable too respecting the conventions of the branch of art
+This is not to say only descriptive languages usable for it, scripting languages usable too respecting the conventions of the branch of art.

 ### Some representatives of code art:

 - [Diana Smith (cyanharlow)](https://github.com/cyanharlow)
 - [Some of Rafaël Rozendaal's atrworks](https://www.newrafael.com/websites/)

+## About me

+You can read more about me on my [Github](https://github.com/C4RC0).